Anshul-Johri-1/Debug-Template/README.md

 <br>

-If you feel like template is too long, you can change it to one liner too.
-If you use _format on save_ , you can take advantage of `/* clang-format off */` to keep it one line.
+If you feel like this template is too long, you change it to one liner too.
+If you use format on save , you can take advantage of `/* clang-format off */` to keep force it in one line.